umdenes100/ENES100ArduinoLibrary/README.md

 ```

 ### Enes100.mission()
 As your OTV completes its objectives, it will need to alert the Vision System.
-When your OTV completes one of the objectives that requires transmission, call the `mission()` method with the value that you've calculated.
-There are two arguments associated with this function `mission(arg1, arg2)`. **arg1** is the argument specifying what type of mission call you are sending (for each mission there are a couple types).
-These C definitions are all defined in `Enes100.h`. **arg2** is the argument specifying the mission value associated with the mission type.
-These are also C definitions besides those that require integer or float values.
+When your OTV completes one of the objectives
+that requires transmission, call the `mission(int type, int message)` function with appropriate values.

+There are two arguments associated with this function `mission(arg1, arg2)`.
+- **arg1** is the argument specifying what type of mission call you are sending
+- **arg2** is the argument specifying the mission value associated with the mission type.

+**NOTE:** Some of the values passed as arguments in the examples below are **C definitions**, defined in `Enes100.h`.
+All of
+the C definitions defined in `Enes100.h` correlate to an integer.
+To save you the trouble, you can call the uppercase definition
+like `LENGTH` for Crash Site teams or `SQUISHABILITY` for Material Identification teams.

-For the valid mission calls below, the value `x` will denote an integer/float value.
+For the valid mission calls below, the value `x` will denote an integer value.

 Valid calls for **CRASH_SITE**: